 Nouns inverts this.

 One Noun is created and auctioned every 24 hours.
-That's it.
 No presale, no whitelist, no rush.
 The auction settles, 100% of proceeds go to the treasury, and a new Noun appears for the next day's auction.

 On day 1, the founders (Nounders) control a significant percentage of supply.
 On day 100, their percentage has shrunk.
 On day 1,000, they're a small minority.
 On day 10,000, they're statistically irrelevant.